PathologyDataScience/HistomicsML2/docs/data-create.rst

 1. Download the dataset creation container
 ====================================================================

 Use the docker pull command to download the dataset creation container.
-Two dataset creation containers are available.
-Use ``cancerdatascience/hml_dataset_cpu:1.0`` for the CPU system.
-Use ``cancerdatascience/hml_dataset_gpu:1.0`` for the GPU system.
+Use ``cancerdatascience/hml_dataset_gpu:1.0`` if running on a GPU-equipped system to accelerate feature extraction.

 .. code-block:: bash

   $ docker pull cancerdatascience/hml_dataset_cpu:1.0
+  #if running on a GPU system use this container instead
   $ docker pull cancerdatascience/hml_dataset_gpu:1.0

 2. Create project directories
 ====================================================================

-Navigate to the directory where you want to generate a dataset
+On the local file system, navigate to the directory where you want to store and generate project files

 .. code-block:: bash

   $ cd myproject

-Create subdirectories inside this base project directory to store superpixel boundaries, centroids, and whole-slide images
+Create subdirectories to store superpixel boundaries, centroids, and whole-slide images

 .. code-block:: bash

   $ mkdir boundary centroid svs tif

-*myproject* is the base folder that exists on your system outside of the docker container.
-The *svs* directory contains the whole-slide image files to be analyzed.
-The *tif* directory will contain tif conversions of the whole-slide image files needed for visualization.
-Data from a single slide is provided in the Docker images as an example.
+The base project directory *myproject* will be mounted inside the data creation docker during dataset creation, and again by the database and server containers during dataset import and runtime.

 3. Create whole-slide information
 ====================================================================

-Create a whole-slide image information as a .csv file format.
+Create a .csv table describing the whole-slide images using ``CreateSlideInformation.py``

-Use ``CreateSlideInformation.py`` to create the whole-slide information

 .. code-block:: bash

   $ docker run -it --rm --name createinfo -v "$PWD":/dataset cancerdatascience/hml_dataset_gpu:1.0 python scripts/CreateSlideInformation.py --inputSlidePath /dataset/svs  --projectTitle myproject --outputFileName myproject.csv

-Here the -v option mounts the base project folder to ``/dataset`` inside the docker container.
+Here the -v option mounts the base project folder to ``/dataset`` inside the container.

-Parameters of the whole-slide information script ``CreateSlideInformation.py`` can be adjusted to change the directory of the slides, the project title, and the output file name
+The directory of the slides, the project title, and the output filename can be adjusted using parameters

   --inputSlidePath
-    Path to the directory of input slides as mounted in the Docker container.
+    Path of input slides as mounted in the data creation container.
 Typically '/dataset/svs'.

   --projectTitle
     Name of the project directory.
 Default 'myProject'.

   --outputFileName
     Output slide information file name.
 Default 'mySlideInformation.csv'.

-.. note:: This process generates a .csv file describing the whole-slide image dimensions and magnifications that will be committed to the database server during import.
+.. note:: The .csv file describes the whole-slide image dimensions and magnifications and will be ingested by the HistomicsML database during dataset import.

 4. Convert whole-slide images to pyramidal tif format